-Global warming usually refers specifically to the rise in global average temperatures that is widely believed to have anthropogenic roots (i.e. be human-caused).
-Average heating of the planet has different local effects on weather that can range from extremely wet winters to long summer heat waves.
-Do not confuse these terms with the greenhouse effect.
+Global warming usually refers specifically to the rise in global average temperatures that is widely believed to be the build-up of greenhouse gases due to human activities (anthropogenic).
+Average heating of the planet has different local effects on weather.